ErikLetson/torso-ninja/README.md

 * Run `Torso_Ninja.pyw` (or `Torso_Ninja_Console.py` to open with a console window)
 * Click `START` to begin a game
 * Control Torso Ninja by moving the mouse.
-Avoid the enemies shuriken!
+Avoid the enemies and shuriken!

 ## Contributions